All about RS485 – How RS485 Works and How to Implement RS485 into Industrial Control Systems?

 Serial communication is a way to send data.
 It is like the Universal Serial Bus (USB) or ethernet that we can find in many of our modern computers.
 Manufacturing facilities use serial communication to link their devices together.
 As mentioned, an example of serial communication is RS485.

 Now, why don’t companies just use USB or ethernet to transmit data between their devices?
 Compared to serial communication, USB and ethernet are significantly more complex and expensive.
 Serial communication also has a deterministic behaviour to avoid collisions of data packets, making it more reliable for a linkage system with many devices.
-Ultimately, it can be thought in a way that serial communication is more made for this usage as compared to the common USB and ethernet.
+Ultimately, it can be thought of in a way that serial communication is more made for this usage as compared to the common USB and ethernet.

 There are different serial communication standards such as RS232, RS422 and RS485.
 The most widely used communication standard is RS232.
 The main difference between them is in the hardware.